resources / blog /

 Customers still have protections under consumer laws, but a strong warranty provider ensures they never need to escalate to that point.

-If you are choosing a warranty partner this season, look for:
+If you are choosing a warranty partner, look for:

 • Fast resolution: claims closed within 24 to 48 hours